 We want to establish and maintain a school ethos and environment that prioritises learning and values the achievements of everyone.
-We want our school relationships to be based on mutual respect so that adults and children can work together cooperatively, in safety and enjoyment.
+Within a Rights-Respecting framework, we want our school relationships to be based on mutual respect so that adults and children can work together co-operatively, in safety and enjoyment.
 We are a caring school and we want our children to develop in an atmosphere that promotes honesty, trust and increasing responsibility.
-We want our school to be a place where children behave in the right way because they know that's the right thing to do.
+We want our school to be a place where children behave in the right way because they know it's the right thing to do.